carrotsrc/rskbuild/README.md

 .wrconfig is also regenerated when .config is modified.

+*note* --target is set to 32bit, change where necessary

 ### Options

 * `crate` will compile and link the rust code into a crate